Gaussian curvature: Relation to geometries

 When a surface has a constant zero Gaussian curvature, then it is a developable surface and the geometry of the surface is Euclidean geometry.

 When a surface has a constant positive Gaussian curvature, then the geometry of the surface is spherical geometry.
-Spheres and patches of spheres have this geometry, but there exist other examples as well, such as the football.
+Spheres and patches of spheres have this geometry, but there exist other examples as well, such as the lemon / American football.

 When a surface has a constant negative Gaussian curvature, then it is a pseudospherical surface and the geometry of the surface is hyperbolic geometry.

 Relation to principal curvatures

 The two principal curvatures at a given point of a surface are the eigenvalues of the shape operator at the point.
-They measure how the surface bends by different amounts in different directions at that point.
+They measure how the surface bends by different amounts in different directions from that point.
 We represent the surface by the implicit function theorem as the graph of a function, f, of two variables, in such a way that the point p is a critical point, that is, the gradient of f vanishes (this can always be attained by a suitable rigid motion).
-Then the Gaussian curvature of the surface at p is the determinant of the Hessian matrix of f (being the product of the eigenvalues of the Hessian).
-(Recall that the Hessian is the 2×2 matrix of second derivatives.)
-This definition allows one immediately to grasp the distinction between a cup/cap versus a saddle point.
+Then the Gaussian curvature of the surface at p is the determinant of the 2 x 2 Hessian matrix of f (being the product of the eigenvalues of the Hessian).
+(Recall that the Hessian is a symmetric matrix of second derivatives, which in Euclidean space is diagonalizable via the special case of the spectral theorem restricted to when H is equivalent to its conjugate transpose, i.e. H is real) This definition allows one immediately to grasp the distinction between a cup/cap versus a saddle point.